Start9Labs/documentation/site/source/support/dev-docs/packaging-example.rst

 Docker Entrypoint
 =================

 1. Okay, let's move on to our ``docker_entrypoint.sh`` file.
-This is a script that defines what to do when the service starts.
-It will need to complete any environment setup (such as folder substructure), sets any environment variables, and executes the run command.
+This is a script that defines what to do when the service starts, and often acts as an init system.
+It will need to complete any environment setup (such as folder substructure), set any environment variables, and execute the run command.
 It's also PID 1 in the docker container, so it does all of the signal handling and container exits when it is stopped/exits.
-If you have built a ``configurator``, it will also execute here.
+If you have built a ``configurator``, this will also need to be called to execute here.
 Let's take a look at our (extremely basic) Hello World example:

 .. code:: bash